IsaacScript/isaacscript/packages/docs/docs/main/gotchas.md

 }
 ```

 Instead, you might expect that the enum helper functions would return the entries in the order that they were defined in.
-However, it is impossible to determine declaration order at runtime.
+However, it is impossible to determine declaration order at run-time.
 This is because under-the-hood, the `pairs` function is used to iterate over an enum table, and it will always return the results in a random order.

 Since number enums are always declared in order of value, you would probably only ever observe this oddity with an enum that has string values.